 TWIST ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Twist Bioscience Corp and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-18, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Twist Bioscience Corp (“Twist” or the “Company”) (NASDAQ: TWST) in the United States District Court of Northern California on behalf of all persons and entities who purchased or otherwise acquired Twist securities between December 13, 2019 and November 14, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+18, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Twist Bioscience Corp ("Twist" or the "Company") TWST in the United States District Court of Northern California on behalf of all persons and entities who purchased or otherwise acquired Twist securities between December 13, 2019 and November 14, 2022, both dates inclusive (the "Class Period").
 Investors have until February 10, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.